Documents Required to Sell a ATV in Alaska

 Selling a atv through a private party transaction in Alaska requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Alaska DMV that you have sold the atv to protect yourself from future liability.
+- Release of liability — notifies the Alaska DMV you have transferred ownership

 Alaska title transfer notes